You’re not perfect.

 You may get it once or twice.
 But eventually, the mother of all losses will hit you and leave you with an empty trading account.

-It took me years of pain and frustration to learn that trading isn’t about being right.
+It took me years of pain, frustration, and tons of emotional trading mistakes to learn that trading isn’t about being right.
 Rather it is about losing small when you’re wrong and winning big when you’re right.

 [easy-tweet tweet=”Taking small losses is part of the game.
 Taking large losses can take you out of the game – Doug Kass” usehashtags=”no”]